Hiralal Sen: Later years

 Hiralal Sen's later years were filled with disappointment and economic hardship.
 Jamshedji Framji Madan of the Elphinstone Bioscope Company had long surpassed him in terms of success.
 To compound his misery, he was also suffering from cancer.
 A few days before his death in 1917, a fire broke out destroying every film he ever made.

 In popular culture

-in 2021, A film named 'Hiralal' has made on his life starring Kinjal Nanda.
+In 2021, a film named Hiralal was made on his life starring Kinjal Nanda.